-- 4.1 All internal plumbing and drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act, Plumbing and Drainage Act and Council's Plumbing and Drainage Policies and the provisions of a Development Permit for Plumbing and Drainage Works. - 4.2 All lots within the development must be connected to Council's reticulated sewerage and water network. - 4.3 The existing sewerage and water connection point(s) must be retained, and upgraded if necessary, to service the development (each proposed Lot). - 4.4 Alteration, disconnection or relocation of internal plumbing and sanitary drainage works associated with the existing building must be in accordance with regulated work under the Plumbing and Drainage Act and Council's Plumbing and Drainage Policies. - 4.5 Internal Plumbing and Sanitary Drainage of existing buildings must be contained within the lot it serves. - 4.6 Sewer connections and water meter boxes located within trafficable areas must be raised or lowered to suit the finished surface levels and must be provided with heavy duty trafficable lids. - 4.7 The finished sewerage access chamber surface must be at a sufficient level to avoid ponding of stormwater above the top of the chamber.
+- 4.1 All internal plumbing and drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act 2008, Plumbing and Drainage Act 2018, Council's Plumbing and Drainage Policies and the provisions of a Development Permit for Plumbing and Drainage Works. - 4.2 The development must be connected to Council's reticulated sewerage and water networks. - 4.3 The existing water connection point(s) must be retained, and upgraded if necessary, to service the development. - 4.4 The existing two sewerage connection point(s) located underneath the existing building must be disconnected.
+A new sewerage connection point must be provided to the development.
+A minimum of one (1) metre horizontal clearance must be achieved from sewerage connection point to existing / proposed structures. - 4.5 The internal sanitary drainage of the existing building located must be relocated to connect to the new connection point which is to be provided in accordance with condition 4.4. - 4.6 Sewer connections and water meter boxes located within trafficable areas must be raised or lowered to suit the finished surface levels and must be provided with heavy duty trafficable lids. - 4.7 Alteration, disconnection or relocation of internal plumbing and sanitary drainage works associated with the existing building must be in accordance with regulated work under the Plumbing and Drainage Act 2018 and Council's Plumbing and Drainage Policies. - 4.8 The development must comply with Queensland Development Code, Mandatory Part 1.4 "Building over or near relevant infrastructure."
+Any permit associated with the Building Over

+- / Adjacent to Local Government Sewerage Infrastructure Policy must be obtained prior to the issue of a Development Permit for Building Works. - 4.9 The finished sewerage access chamber surface must be at a sufficient level to avoid ponding of stormwater above the top of the chamber.
 A heavy duty trafficable lid must be provided in the trafficable area.